adetm/ClimbingAccidents/README.md

 For publications that use the data, please cite the following: "Caroom, Eliot.
 Climbing Accidents Data Repository: Analyzing 30 Years of Accident Reports.”

 If citing the Rock & Ice analysis that uses this data: "Caroom, Eliot.
 Climbing Accidents Data Repository: Analyzing 30 Years of Accident Reports.
-Rock & Ice Issue 265, September 2020, pages 18-23."
+Rock & Ice Issue 265, September 2020, pages 18-23." " original README